 Float Fishing with BeadnFloat Products

 Float fishing with BeadnFloat products is a versatile and effective way to catch steelhead trout.
 BeadnFloat’s soft beads can be used to create a natural presentation that attracts steelhead.
-The trick is to rig the beads correctly, so they move naturally with the current.

 When using BeadnFloat products, picking the right bead size and colour is critical.
 Larger beads work well in murky water, while smaller beads are better in clear water.
 The colour should contrast with the surroundings to attract the fish.